-Grounded in her education toward a B.A. in Politics and Public Policy Analysis at Pomona College, Amanda has since rolled up her sleeves to work where she sees the greatest need for soul-centered, communal change.
-She is an expert writer and editor and has held leadership roles to improve individual and institutional communications; served as a translator for newly arrived Spanish-speaking families receiving social services in Los Angeles; managed publications for a nonpartisan think tank; and for 11 years, was a director of communications and teacher for an internationally recognized independent school in Southern California.
-While carrying out these professional roles, Amanda has led writing and art workshops for youth in Los Angeles County juvenile halls and camps.
-Born with a nurturing instinct toward every living being, Amanda has a relentless commitment to the thriving of individuals and families in all circumstances.
+Grounded in her bachelor’s degree in Politics and Public Policy Analysis from Pomona College, Amanda has spent years rolling up her sleeves to work where she sees great need for communal change.
+Among her leadership roles to improve individual lives and institutional impact, she has been a social services translator for newly arrived Spanish-speaking families in Los Angeles, a writer and editor for a nonpartisan think tank and family law practices, and director of advancement communications and a classroom instructor for an internationally recognized independent school.
+In addition to professional roles, Amanda has volunteered in writing and art workshops in Los Angeles County juvenile halls and camps and serves as a CASA for the child dependency court.
+With a nurturing instinct toward every living being, Amanda is committed to supporting lasting wellness and success for all.

 With Dr. Antonio Harrison, physical wellness director, our program team and participants are blessed with a multifaceted, heart-centered mentor and companion.
 With a B.A. in Psychology and Ph.D. in Behavior Analysis, Antonio’s work as an author and behavior scientist focuses on aligning mind, heart (both physical and emotional well-being), with soul.
 Since completing his degrees, he provides keynotes across the country, holds life habit groups, and is a Virtual Reality Fitness Trainer for Supernatural in the Oculus headset.